niqodea/balloonist/README.md

 ### Proposed approach

-balloons introduces the `Balloon`, `NamedBalloon` and `AnonBalloon` base classes.
+balloons introduces the `Balloon` and `NamedBalloon` base classes.

 * `Balloon` objects are frozen dataclass objects that can be handled by the balloons API for deflation and inflation.
-  Both `NamedBalloon` and `AnonBalloon` are subclasses of `Balloon`.
-* `NamedBalloon` objects always include a `name` field that acts as the identifier of the object within all objects of its class.
+* `NamedBalloon` objects also include a `name` field that acts as the identifier of the object within all objects of its class.
-* `AnonBalloon` objects do not require a `name` field.

-The balloons library keeps track of `NamedBalloon` objects by deflating their values as JSONs and storing them as files.
+   Every `Balloon` object can be promoted to a `NamedBalloon` with the `to_named` method.

 The library deflates `NamedBalloon` objects into JSON files, storing them efficiently for easy future inflation.
 The serialization includes class names, enabling correct instantiation.